SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/getting-started/command-usage.md

 ---
 #### Log file option

-(OPTIONAL)

 Command line syntax: `--logFile [argument]`

 Petrichor Script syntax: `log-file : [argument]`

 The `log file` option is used to specify the file name and/or directory to generate log files at.

+!!! note

+	Log file will only be created if [logging to file is enabled](#log-mode-option).

+???+ important "Restrictions"

+	OPTIONAL

 	If there are spaces in the argument, it must be surrounded by quotes ( `"` ).

 	A file extension is not required and will be overridden if specified.

-!!! note

-	Log file will only be created if logging to file is enabled.

 ???+ example